Research Expertise and Interest

 Wolfson teaches undergraduate courses on Brazilian culture and graduate courses on Brazil and Latin America.
 His teaching incorporates a wide range of materials and voices from canonical literature to popular culture.

 Wolfson has published articles in journals and edited volumes on a wide range of topics.
-Among these, he recently published two catalogue essays for MASP (Museo de Arte Moderna de São Paulo); the first on Mário de Andrade, for the exhibition Mário de Andrade: duas vidas (2024), which explores the modernist poet's studies of Brazilian grammar through the lense of queer theory ("The Dance of Pronouns: Mário de Andrade's Queer Grammar"); the second, on Brazilian modernist painter, Alfredo Volpi, for the exhibition Volpi Popular (2022) at the Museo de Arte Moderna de São Paulo.
+Among these, he recently published two catalogue essays for MASP (Museo de Arte Moderna de São Paulo); the first on Mário de Andrade, for the exhibition Mário de Andrade: duas vidas (2024), which explores the modernist poet's studies of Brazilian grammar through the lens of queer theory ("The Dance of Pronouns: Mário de Andrade's Queer Grammar"); the second, on Brazilian modernist painter, Alfredo Volpi, for the exhibition Volpi Popular (2022) at the Museo de Arte Moderna de São Paulo.
 The article asks why Volpi turned away from a “regionalist” approach to local popular culture, marked by figurative representations of street characters, towards abstract and denuded scenes.
 “Scenes without Characters” argues that Volpi wished to distance himself from politically reactionary appropriations of popular culture by São Paulo elites, yet without abandoning his engagement with his surrounding social worlds.

 Wolfson also recently contributed to a special volume on cybernetics in the journal AI & Society (2022).
 In “After the ‘new aesthetic’: a short history of the cybernetic turn in Brazil,” he focuses on the intellectual exchange between the poet and literary critic Haroldo de Campos and German philosopher Max Bense to tell a little-known history of cybernetic theory wedded to aesthetic practice, demonstrating the role that Brazilian critics, writers, and artists played in mediating and deviating from some of the major tenets of first-order cybernetics.